eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-26_treat-of-tokyo-2-a-collection-of-cuisine-see-what-the-city-can-offer-you.md

 ---
-title: "Treat of Tokyo 2 - a collection of cuisine, see what the city can offer you..."
+title: 'Treat of Tokyo 2 - a collection of cuisine, see what the city can offer you...'
 permlink: treat-of-tokyo-2-a-collection-of-cuisine-see-what-the-city-can-offer-you
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-07-26 06:37:18
 categories:
 - cuisine